nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/nuxeo-server-release-notes.md

 <i class="fa fa-long-arrow-right" aria-hidden="true"></i>&nbsp;More on JIRA ticket [NXP-28526](https://jira.nuxeo.com/browse/NXP-28526)

-### S3 direct upload - Importing the Same File at the Same Time Fails
+### S3 Direct Upload - Importing the Same File at the Same Time Fails

 A universally unique identifier is now used as key identifier for files.